Congratulations to our 2010 Grantees!

 $3000

-Storyline Transport: Shadow and Light Festival is a mobile, collaborative public art initiative created by Jung A Woo, Ye Seung Lee, and David Prince with organizational help from Architreasures.
-The Festival will occur in August, 2010 throughout the Chicago metropolitan area.
-Using converted automobiles (pick-up trucks, vans, etc.) as physical and symbolic vehicles, a Shadow and Light Caravan will deliver a community festival to Chicago neighborhoods over the course of three days.
-The project will seek to engage arts oriented audiences as well communities for whom access to the arts is limited.
-The festival will consist of a shadow and light themed video screening, three artists run workshops, and a public-collaborative mobile installation.
-The workshops will include a shadow puppet making workshop, a paper lantern making workshop, and a shadow theater.
-Through this festival, Storyline Transport aims to connect the diverse communities of Chicago through the arts, by giving voice to the stories of its residents, and by creating a unique opportunity for residents to gather in a spirit of creativity and community.
+Storyline Transport: Shadow and Light Festival was a mobile, collaborative public art initiative created by Jung A Woo, Ye Seung Lee, and David Prince with organizational help from Architreasures.
+The Festival took place in August, 2010 throughout the Chicago metropolitan area.
+Using converted automobiles (pick-up trucks, vans, etc.) as physical and symbolic vehicles, a Shadow and Light Caravan delivered a community festival to Chicago neighborhoods over the course of three days.
+The project engaged arts oriented audiences as well communities for whom access to the arts is limited.
+The festival consisted of a shadow and light themed video screening, three artist-run workshops, and a public-collaborative mobile installation.
+The workshops included a shadow puppet making workshop, a paper lantern making workshop, and a shadow theater.
+Through this festival, Storyline Transport aimed to connect the diverse communities of Chicago through the arts, by giving voice to its residents’ stories, and by creating a unique opportunity for residents to gather in a spirit of creativity and community.

 Jung A Woo: www.movablepublicspace.blogspot.com